darkeclipz/az-900/notes/1-describe-cloud-computing.md

 |Organizations pay only for what they use.|Hardware must be purchased for startup and maintenance.|Organizations control security, compliance, or legal requirements.|
 |Organizations don't have complete control over resources and security.|Organizations are responsible for hardware maintenance and updates.||

-  * *Multi-cloud*: In a multi-cloud scenario you use multiple public cloud providers.
+  * **Multi-cloud**: In a multi-cloud scenario you use multiple public cloud providers.
-  * *Azure Arc*: Azure Arc is a set of technologies that helps manage your cloud environment.
+  * **Azure Arc**: Azure Arc is a set of technologies that helps manage your cloud environment.
 Azure Arc can help manage your cloud environment, whether it's a public cloud solely on Azure, a private cloud in your datacenter, a hybrid configuration, or even a multi-cloud environment.
-  * *Azure VMware Solution*: If you have already established with VMware in your private cloud but want to migrate to a public or hybrid cloud?
+  * **Azure VMware Solution**: If you have already established with VMware in your private cloud but want to migrate to a public or hybrid cloud?
 Azure VMware Solution lets you run your VMware workloads in Azure with seamless integration and scalability.

 ## Describe the consumption-based model

   * When comparing IT infrastructure models, there are two types of expenses to consider:
-    * Capital expenditure (CapEx): is typically a one-time, up-front expenditure to purchase or secure tangible resources.
+    * **Capital expenditure** (CapEx): is typically a one-time, up-front expenditure to purchase or secure tangible resources.
-    * Operation expenditure (OpEx): is spending moeny on services or products over time.
+    * **Operation expenditure** (OpEx): is spending moeny on services or products over time.
-  * Cloud computing falls under OpEx because cloud computing operates on a consumption-based model.
+  * Cloud computing falls under OpEx because cloud computing operates on a **consumption-based model**.
 You don't pay for the physical infrastructure, electricity, or anything else with maintaining a data center.
 Instead, you only pay for the resources that you use.
 If you don't use any IT resources this month, you don't pay for any IT resources.
  * Benefits of the consumption-based model:
    * No upfront costs.
    * No need to purchase and manage costly infrastructure.